joseph0293/website/README.md

 This also made it easier for me to add another image tag for javascript to change the logo: On 'tap' for mobile, and on 'hover' for desktop.

+October 11th: Added Animate On Scroll Library to make content appear on page while scrolling down to content.

 ## SOURCE & CREDITS